 3. Unprofessional DIY remodeling

-You might think that years of watching HGTV have prepared you to do your own repairs or remodeling, but if you do not have the skills or tools necessary to do your repair right, you probably don’t want to do it yourself.
+don’t want to do it yourself.
 DIY projects can help you save money while improving your home, but they can also drag down the value of your home if they are done improperly or look unprofessional.
 Homebuyers will notice any repairs that look shoddy or unusual, and that will reduce the value of your home.

 4. Converting the garage into living space

 Turning your garage into a gym or a mother-in-law suite can seem like a nice upgrade to your home that increases the living space.
-But homebuyers consider a garage an important feature, and would rather have a space to park their cars instead of place to break a sweat or welcome an in-law.
+But homebuyers consider a garage an important feature, and would rather have a space to park their cars instead of a place to break a sweat or welcome an in-law.
 Converting your garage into living space will cost you money for the remodel, and cost you in home value when it comes time to sell.

 5. Converting a bedroom into a home office